micmejia/bible-dump/AMPC/Ezra/Ezr 1.md

-Whoever is among you of all His people, may his God be with him, and let him go up to Jerusalem in Judah and _re_build the house of the Lord, the God of Israel, in Jerusalem; He is God.
+Whoever is among you of all His people, may his God be with him, and let him go up to Jerusalem in Judah and rebuild the house of the Lord, the God of Israel, in Jerusalem; He is God.